Opening General Session

 Status of Advocacy / Lobbying Efforts on Behalf of Onsite and Decentralized Wastewater

-Mr. Wheat is a former Member of Congress who leads Polsinelli's Washington Government Relations team, which represents NOWRA on Capitol Hill.
-He will provide an analysis of the legislative and regulatory landscape, initiatives underway which may have an impact on the onsite/decentralized industry, and steps the industry can take to increase its influence in Washington on those initiatives, particularly in light of the 2020 election.
+Tracy Hammond is a member of the firm's National Public Policy group and assists clients interested in shaping energy, environmental, and infrastructure legislation and regulation.
+He is part of the team which represents NOWRA on Capitol Hill.
+He will provide an analysis of the legislative and regulatory landscape, initiatives underway which may have an impact on the onsite/decentralized industry, and steps the industry can take to increase its influence in Washington on those initiatives.